United Commty Fi Up 8.6% Since SmarTrend Uptrend Call (UCFC) | Comtex SmarTrend

 United Commty Fi Up 8.6% Since SmarTrend Uptrend Call (UCFC)

-United Commty Fi share prices have moved between a 52-week high of $11.94 and a 52-week low of $8.80 and are now trading 24% above that low price at $10.93 per share.
+In the past 52 weeks, shares of United Commty Fi have traded between a low of $8.80 and a high of $11.94 and are now at $10.93, which is 24% above that low price.
 The 200-day and 50-day moving averages have moved 0% lower and 0% lower over the past week, respectively.

 United Community Financial Corp. is the holding company for The Home Savings and Loan Company of Youngstown, Ohio and Butler Wick.
 The Banks attract deposits from the general public, originate a variety of loans, and provide investment advisory services.
 Home Savings operates in northern Ohio while Butler Wick operates in northern Ohio and western Pennsylvania.